christiancable/nexus5ive/CONTRIBUTING.md

 In short, when you submit code changes, your submissions are understood to be under the same [GNU GPL v2](LICENCE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/christiancable/nexus5ive/issues)
-We use GitHub issues to track public bugs.
+I use GitHub issues to track public bugs.
 Report a bug by opening a new issue; it's that easy!

 **Great Bug Reports** tend to have: